slowernews/wisdom-tldr/README.md

 > *'You're only as good as your next speech.'*

 > *'A speech is a performance.
 Authenticity is crucial.'*

-> *'Doubt kills more dreams than failure ever will.'*

 > *'Believe you can, and you’re half way there.'*